 Which email service provider has the best deliverability?

 Deliverability depends on IP reputation, authentication setup (SPF, DKIM, DMARC), and list hygiene, not just vendor choice.
-According to Validity's 2025 Email Deliverability Benchmark Report, inbox placement averages 79.6% globally.
-Providers with dedicated IP options, automated bounce management, and compliance tooling (EngageLab, SendGrid, Postmark, Mailgun) consistently perform above that benchmark for high-volume senders with clean lists.
+According to Validity's 2025 Email Deliverability Benchmark Report , inbox placement varies by mailbox provider and region.
+Providers with dedicated IP options, automated bounce management, and compliance tooling can help high-volume senders protect their reputation, but no ESP can compensate for poor list hygiene or weak engagement.

 When do I need a dedicated IP?